satunr/CoVar/README.md

 ### Combined analysis (Combined.py)

-<p align="justify"> To make a robust inference, this module finds an aggregate nearest neighbor network across the $25$ runs.
+<p align="justify"> To make a robust inference, this module finds an aggregate nearest neighbor network across the $I = 25$ runs.
 It then finds communities within this network and core genes within each community.
 It finally produces a spreadsheet with the following information on the nearest neighbor genes: </p>

-`<Gene symbol, Cluster ID, Gene description, Frequency of that gene as core in 25 runs, Frequency of that gene as the nearest neighbor gene in 25 runs, In-degree, Out-degree, Frequency of that gene as variational in 25 runs, Final core Gene]>`
+`<Gene symbol, Cluster ID, Gene description, Frequency of that gene as core in I = 25 runs, Frequency of that gene as the nearest neighbor gene in I = 25 runs, In-degree, Out-degree, Frequency of that gene as variational in I = 25 runs, Final core Gene]>`

+ ## Implementation Steps

+ ### Main3.py: Generate $I (= 25)$ CoVar networks

+1. Input: Expression data assigned to variable $fname$ in constant.py
+2. Run Main3.py
+3. Output: "Run`<Approach 1 or 2>`-i.p" [$i = 1, 2, \cdots, I$]

+ ### Combined.py: Generate integrated CoVar network

+1. Input: "Run`<Approach 1 or 2>`-i.p" [$i = 1, 2, \cdots, I$]
+2. Run Combined.py
+3. Output: `<Comb_Meta_Trimmed_2.gml>` (CoVar network) and CoVar spreadsheet enumerating variational, nearest neighbor, and core genes.

 ----------------------------------------------------------------------------------------------------------------------------------------